sureshcsdp/cleancloud/docs/infosec-readiness.md

 ### Written Guarantee

-**We, the CleanCloud maintainers, guarantee that:**
+**The CleanCloud project is designed and continuously validated to ensure that:**

 1. CleanCloud makes zero outbound calls except to AWS/Azure APIs
 2. CleanCloud contains zero telemetry, analytics, or tracking code
 3. CleanCloud does not check for updates or phone home
-4. Any violation of this guarantee in a release will be treated as a critical security incident
+4. Any violation of this assurance in a release will be treated as a critical security incident
-5. This guarantee is enforceable through code review, network monitoring, and our open-source license
+5. This assurance is enforceable through code review, network monitoring, and our open-source license

-**If you discover any violation of this guarantee:**
+**If you discover any violation of this assurance:**
 - Report immediately to: suresh@getcleancloud.com with subject `[SECURITY] Outbound Call Violation`
-- We will issue a security advisory and patched release within 48 hours
+- We aim to acknowledge reports within 48 hours and publish remediation details as soon as reasonably possible
 - The violating code will be removed and root cause published

 ---